-Australia has been actively involved in peace operations for nearly 70 years.
-We have provided military and police personnel to more than 50 United Nations and other multilateral peace and security operations since 1947.
-We continue this tradition today, with Australians serving in peace and security operations across the globe.
-Australian peacekeepers are currently serving in the Middle East UN Truce Supervision Organisation (UNTSO), the UN Peacekeeping Force in Cyprus (UNFICYP), and the UN Mission in the Republic of South Sudan (UNMISS).
+Australia has been actively involved in peace operations for over 70 years.
+We have provided military and police personnel to 62 United Nations and other multilateral peace and security operations since 1947.
+We continue this tradition today, with Australian peacekeepers currently serving in the UN Truce Supervision Organisation (UNTSO), and the Multinational Force and Observers (MFO) in the Middle East and the UN Mission in South Sudan (UNMISS).

-Acknowledging the strain on the peacekeeping system, we participated in the September 2015 Leaders’ Summit on Peacekeeping and pledged to provide strategic air lift support for UN peacekeeping operations in crisis situations, where and whenever we can.
-We also pledged to build the capacity of UN troop contributing countries in our region and increase expertise on countering improvised explosive devices.
+Acknowledging the strain on the peacekeeping system, we pledged at the September 2015 Leaders’ Summit on Peacekeeping to provide strategic air lift support for UN peacekeeping operations in crisis situations, where and whenever we can.
+We also pledged to build the capacity of UN troop contributing countries in our region and increase regional expertise on countering improvised explosive devices.

 Australia is the 11th largest financial contributor to the UN peacekeeping budget.